Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/ACINQ Announces New Version of Phoenix Lightning Wallet That Includes Splicing.md

 ---
-{"dg-publish":true,"dg-path":"BitDevs/Resources/Notes/ACINQ Announces New Version of Phoenix Lightning Wallet That Includes Splicing.md","permalink":"/bit-devs/resources/notes/acinq-announces-new-version-of-phoenix-lightning-wallet-that-includes-splicing/","title":"ACINQ Announces New Version of Phoenix Lightning Wallet That Includes Splicing","tags":["lightning, scaling, splicing, phoenix"],"noteIcon":"3","created":"2023-07-29T16:46:43.746-10:00","updated":"2023-07-29T18:04:29.778-10:00"}
+{"dg-publish":true,"dg-path":"BitDevs/Resources/Notes/ACINQ Announces New Version of Phoenix Lightning Wallet That Includes Splicing.md","permalink":"/bit-devs/resources/notes/acinq-announces-new-version-of-phoenix-lightning-wallet-that-includes-splicing/","title":"ACINQ Announces New Version of Phoenix Lightning Wallet That Includes Splicing","tags":["lightning, scaling, splicing, phoenix"],"noteIcon":"3","created":"2023-07-29T16:46:43.746-10:00","updated":"2023-07-29T18:19:35.787-10:00"}
 ---

-# Description

 [ACINQ](https://acinq.co/about) is the company behind [Phoenix](https://phoenix.acinq.co/) and [eclair](https://github.com/ACINQ/eclair).
 Eclair is a [full Lightning node implementation](https://acinq.co/blog/eclair-architecture) with a focus on performance and reliability (in contrast to alternatives like [Core Lightning](https://corelightning.org/) and [LND](https://docs.lightning.engineering/lightning-network-tools/lnd)).
 Phoenix is a non-custodial Lightning wallet that is powered by eclair.